 - Diversify Content Formats: From blog posts and videos to podcasts and infographics, diversifying your content types will help you engage a wider audience.
 This also supports SEO ranking, as Google values varied content.

-- Prioritize User Intent and Experience: Align your content and design to meet the needs of your users.
+- Prioritize User Intent and Experience: Align your content and design to meet users’ needs.
 Providing seamless experiences and helpful content increases user engagement, which in turn boosts SEO.

 - Implement Structured Data: Structured data (schema markup) helps Google understand the context of your content, leading to enhanced visibility and potential rich snippets in search results.